ISFJs are the people-centric doers, using their considerable organizational ability to make sure people are taken care of and protected.

-They are extremely conscientious, hardworking, loyal and dedicated – to people, organizations, groups.
-Once they are allied to the cause they take their roles very seriously.
+They are extremely conscientious, hardworking, loyal, and dedicated to people, organizations, and groups.
+Once they are allied to the cause, they take their roles very seriously.

-They will tend to be proud of ‘being good with money,’ and can accurately recite names, milestones, anniversaries and birthdays.
+They will tend to be proud of “being good with money.
+They can accurately recite names, milestones, anniversaries, and birthdays.

-They are caring, sympathetic and want to help, but do not need the kudos, indeed they may be suspicious of those who try to confer compliments on them especially in the early stages of a relationship.”
+They are caring, sympathetic, and want to help but do not need the kudos.
+They may be suspicious of those who try to confer compliments on them, especially in the early stages of a relationship.

 • A sympathetic listener